Solar Ready Vets and other solar jobs programs for veterans

 More information can be found at the Solar Workforce Development page on the Solar Training Network website.

-Solar fellowship locations and schedule
+Solar fellowship locations

 The Solar Ready Vets fellowship is currently focused on soldiers at these bases: